 If you are an exceptional student with a bachelor’s degree who wants to pursue a career in speech-language pathology with a focus on research, you may qualify for this innovative, combined MS/PhD program that integrates coursework for the master’s degree and doctoral programs, plus supervised research and clinical experiences—all in a plan of study individualized for you with the help of a faculty advisory committee.

 You can meet all the coursework and practicum requirements for both degrees at the end of three years of full-time study.
-At the end of two years, you’ll receive your MS-SLP degree and be eligible to take the doctoral preliminary examination for admittance to the doctoral program.
+At the end of two years, having completed all of the MS-SLP academic and clinical requirements with a GPA of 3.5 and your thesis, you’ll receive your MS-SLP degree and be formally admitted to the doctoral program.
 After completing a year of core topics and research design coursework, you’ll work with your selected research mentor to complete a qualifying research project and begin your dissertation research.

 We’re a small program in a large research university